tritemio/jupyter_notebook_beginner_guide/docs/notebook_install_and_run.rst

 - Install it using the default settings for a single user.

-The next sections we describe how to configure the Jupyter Notebook application, how to install FRETBursts, and how to run the tutorial using the Jupyter Notebook application.
+The next sections we describe how to use the Jupyter Notebook application to open and run notebooks.

 Jupyter Notebook
 ----------------